Samuel Leibowitz

-Samuel Simon Leibowitz (August 14, 1893 – January 11, 1978) was a Romanian-American criminal defense attorney, famously noted for winning the vast majority of his cases, who later became a justice of the New York State Supreme Court.
+Samuel Simon Leibowitz (August 14, 1893 – January 11, 1978) was a Romanian-born American criminal defense attorney.
+He was best known for representing the Scottsboro Boys, and later became a justice of the New York State Supreme Court.

-Early years
+Early life

-Samuel Simon Leibowitz was born in Iași, Kingdom of Romania, in 1893.
+Samuel Simon Leibowitz was born in Iași, Kingdom of Romania, on August 14, 1893.
 He was the first child of Romanian Jewish immigrants, Isaac and Bina Lebeau, and arrived in New York City on March 14, 1897.
 A neighbor recommended that Isaac Lebeau should Americanize his last name to prosper even further as a businessman and so it was changed to Leibowitz.

 The family lived in a tenement on Essex Street on the Lower East Side.
 His father had a small shop in East New York.
 He graduated from Jamaica High School and received his undergraduate degree from Cornell University.
 He then graduated from Cornell Law School in 1915.

 He married Belle Munves on December 25, 1919 and fathered three children.